Hamzawillcode/anomaly-transformer-satellite-telemetry/README.md

 This is intentional because the repository is intended to contain the implementation, experimental results, and trained model rather than redistribute the raw benchmark data.

-Place the downloaded ESA-ADB Mission 1 dataset in the expected local directory:
+After obtaining the ESA-ADB Mission 1 dataset from its official source, place it in the following directory:

 ```text
 ESA-Mission1/